-In fact, yoga events actually work alongside your online business strategy and here’s why:
+In fact, yoga events actually work alongside your online business strategy.
+You can:

-– You can test out an idea (workshop, theme, concept) and validate it in-person at your yoga event before creating an online version
+– Test out an idea (workshop, theme, concept) and validate it in-person at your yoga event before creating an online version

-– You can record the entire yoga event and use it as part of your online offering
+– Record the entire yoga event and use it as part of your online offering

-– You can invite your yoga event attendees to continue to practice with you online
+– Invite your yoga event attendees to continue to practice with you online

 But even if you’re not yet considering teaching online [here’s what you need to get started!], hosting yoga events can help you to quickly grow your community, expand your network and make money!